Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourcing.md

 Iterating an aggregate’s events,
 And feeding them sequentially,
-Into the appropriate overrides of the Apply method,
+Into the appropriate overrides of the `Apply` method,
 Will produce precisely the state representation modeled in the table.

 Pay attention to the `Version` field that is incremented after applying each event.
-Its value represents the total number of modifications made to the business entity.
+It's value represents the total number of modifications made to the business entity.

 Suppose we apply a subset of events;
 In that case, we can “travel through time”: